 Graduate students conduct original research in collaboration with the U.S. Department of Agriculture, Nutrition Research Center, Children’s Hospital of Washington, D.C. and the DC Water Resources Research Institute.

 Student Organizations and Activities in the UDC Nutrition Graduate Program

 The nutrition and dietetics program has active chapters of the Student Dietetic Association and Minorities in Agriculture, Natural Resources and Related Sciences (MANNRS), which participate in outreach activities such as community health fairs including the annual NBC 4 Health and Fitness Expo, and provide mentorship opportunities for students.
 Students also sponsor conferences through the local District of Columbia Metropolitan Area Dietetic Association and regional and national offices of MANNRS.
 Students also sponsor conferences through the local District of Columbia Metropolitan Area Dietetic Association and regional and national offices of MANNRS.

 Faculty Spotlight: UDC Nutrition Graduate Program

-Dr. Prema Ganganna, PhD., RD., LD., is chair of the Department of Nutrition, with more than a quarter-century of experience in nutrition from the clinical, management, research and academic perspectives.
+Dr. Prema Ganganna, PhD., RD., LD., is chair of the Department of Health, Nursing and Nutrition, with more than 30 years of experience in nutrition from the clinical, management, research and academic perspectives.
 In 2006, Ganganna visited China as a delegate dietitian and nutritionist and participated in an Oxford University roundtable on health and nutrition policy issues.
-She was also a member of the technical advisory panel on dietary modifications charged with recommending strategies for dietary modifications published by the Department of Health and Human Services, Commission of Public Health, Bureau of Cancer Control.
+She was also a member of the technical advisory panel on dietary modifications charged with recommending strategies for dietary modifications published by the Department of Health and Human Services, Commission of Public Health, and Bureau of Cancer Control.